zahlman/zahlman.github.io/posts/2025/01/27/python-packaging-3.md

 hint: See above for details.
 ```

-Notice in particular the `Arbitrary code could have been executed here.` message.
-Of course this is not a warning that Pip or Setuptools generates; it comes from the `setup.py` that was included in the sdist that the script creates.

-There are a few points I need to highlight here:

-1. Yes, the download command in the script has a weird `--no-build-isolation` flag in it.
-This will be discussed in Part 2.

-1. Yes, you can ask Pip to "download" a file that you already have, even one that's already in the PWD where it's supposed to get saved.
-That's amusing, but ultimately a minor quirk and not a bug.
-(In fact, it's helpful here, since it allows me to produce this test script without having to host a test package on PyPI.)
+Some highlights:

+1. We need the `-i` option on the shebang line so that the script can use the `pipe` function defined last time.
+If you want to set things up differently, the problem is still very much reproducible.
+Adjusting the script to match your setup is left as an exercise.

+1. The `echo` output speaks the truth.
+Newer standards are supposed to make it possible to solve the problem, but Pip still hasn't solved the problem.

+1. It's actually pretty easy to create a fully standards-compliant (up to the most recent standards), minimal sdist from scratch.
+It's just a zipped (or should I say [Zzzzzzzzzzzzzzzipped](https://en.wikipedia.org/wiki/Election_Night_Special)?) tar archive, containing "source" metadata in the form of `pyproject.toml` and "built" metadata in the form of `PKG-INFO` (which would normally end up copied verbatim into a wheel, as the `METADATA` file).
+Even with the most recent metadata version, we only *need to* specify the metadata version itself, plus the name and version of the package.
+And there doesn't actually need to be any implementation code (there doesn't need to be a `setup.py` either, but the point is to demonstrate that Setuptools will be invoked and run that).

+1. The problem doesn't actually have anything to do with Setuptools.
+It can equally well be reproduced with a different build backend, including an in-tree backend.

+1. Yes, there's a command-line option for the "download" command that says "no build isolation".
+This is what allows for testing the code offline - since Pip is no longer required to create a temporary venv for the build and install Setuptools into *that* venv.

+1. Yes, we have asked Pip to "download" a file into the current directory *that is already right there in the current directory*.
+This is also part of why we can test the code offline, of course.
+And Pip *notices* that the file is already there (`File was already downloaded`).

+1. We haven't declared any dependencies for the `demo` package; but if we did, `pip download` would want to download them unless we specify `--no-deps`.

-1. Yes, in this demo, Pip attempts to *run code from the package* even though it has explicitly only been asked to *download* it -- and even though it has already identified that the file is already there and doesn't need downloading.
+1. And most importantly: yes, Pip is indeed *running the code* from the package's `setup.py` even though it has explicitly only been asked to *download* the package (which, again, was already there, with Pip being fully aware of that).
+The `Arbitrary code could have been executed here.` message in the output is coming from that `setup.py` - it's not any kind of security warning from Pip.

-## The Big Reveal

-You'd probably never guess *why* Pip thinks it should have to build a wheel at this point (which in turn involves asking Setuptools to run arbitrary code from `setup.py`), without me telling you.
+Now comes the *really* fun part. *Why*, exactly, would you guess that Pip is building the sdist?

+I've made some vague allusions to it already, but you might still never guess.

 It's so that Pip can **make sure that the name and version metadata that you'd get from building the project, match what you requested**.

-Which leads to many more points to highlight:
+Which leads us to additional highlights:

+1. This still happens with the latest version of Pip.
+(I also demonstrate this with the latest Setuptools version - not that it should be Setuptools' responsibility to detect or do anything about this state of affairs; it's just trying to build a wheel, like Pip explicitly asked it to.)

+1. This still happens even though we explicitly say not to obtain any dependencies.
+I traced through the code, and it preserves the information (through a *very* deep call stack) that dependency information isn't needed.
+(Although the process it's trying to use to obtain the name and version, would trivially tell it the dependencies as well.)

 1. Yes, the command says "download" and does *not* say anything like "verify" anywhere.
 This argument has historically not been very persuasive.

 1. This verification is absurd when downloading from PyPI, because Pip has already asked PyPI for a specific version of a project with a specific name.
 With the local file, it's absurd because the user didn't ask for such verification and has already very deliberately specified the file.
 The time for such verification, if ever, is when the file is made available -- not when it's received.

-1. This still happens even though Pip is on the latest version in my test.
-(I also demonstrate this with the latest Setuptools version - not that it should be Setuptools' responsibility to detect or do anything about this state of affairs; it's just trying to build a wheel, like Pip explicitly asked it to.)

 1. This still happens in projects following up-to-date standards: using `pyproject.toml` and following PEP 621 to describe project metadata.